aslotte/mldotnet-real-time-data-streaming-workshop/instructions/part6-mlops.md

 5. Give the file share a name, e.g. `data`
 6. Click **Create**

 _As the current data source is 500+ Mb large, we'll only use a small portion of the total amount of data for demonstrational purposes.
-This will speed up the build process.
-Upload_
+This will speed up the build process._

 7. Upload the following [file](https://aslottepublic.blob.core.windows.net/small/data.csv) to your newly created file share